Asher-1/ACloudViewer/CONTRIBUTING.md

     - now only two mandatory steps remain:
       - update the `getDescription` method (especially, you should replace the `Dummy Plugin` string by your plugin name and the `Dummy Action` string by a short description of your plugin action).
       - put your code in the `doAction` method (between the two  `/*** HERE STARTS THE MAIN PLUGIN ACTION ***/` delimiters).
-Whenever the user clicks on your plugin icon, CloudCompare will call this method.
+Whenever the user clicks on your plugin icon, ErowCloudViewer will call this method.
     - Optionally:
-      - You can access most of CloudCompare resources through the `m_app` member (an interface to the main application: data base, main window, 3D view(s), etc.).
+      - You can access most of ErowCloudViewer resources through the `m_app` member (an interface to the main application: data base, main window, 3D view(s), etc.).
       - To determine which entities were selected when the user clicked on the icon(s) or if the icon should be enabled or not, you should add custom code to the `onNewSelection` method (this method is called whenever the selection changes).

-Using CCLIb and CloudCompare database/algorithms
-All algorithms (in CCLib) and 3D entities (in CCLib, qCC_db, qCC_io and qCC_gl) are accessible inside the plugin.
+Using CCLIb and ErowCloudViewer database/algorithms All algorithms (in CCLib) and 3D entities (in CCLib, qCC_db, qCC_io and qCC_gl) are accessible inside the plugin.
 Check the doxygen documentation of those projects for more information.
 - [CCLib doxygen documentation](http://www.cloudcompare.org/doc/CCLib/html/index.html)
 - [qCC doxygen documentation](http://www.cloudcompare.org/doc/qCC/html/index.html)
-Once again, the other plugin projects are a good source of hints, as the CloudCompare project itself.
+Once again, the other plugin projects are a good source of hints, as the ErowCloudViewer project itself.